fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 5.4.0 =
+* [Added] Help our suite of add-on plugins activate licenses at inventorypresser.com and receive automatic updates

 = 5.3.1 =
 * [Fixed] Fix a bug introduced in the previous version where only part of a query in the Media Library was corrected
 * [Fixed] Fix a bug by checking that a term ID exists before trying to use it